 Your 1-year-old needs some sort of shape sorter.
 This little cube teaches so much – problem solving, spatial awareness, and determination.
 It’s a big day when they finally get this one down, but don’t worry – they’ll keep using this for years to come.

 I’m a big fan of vehicles for all kids – cars and trucks have no gender.
 One-year-olds love cars and trucks so make sure to get them a few big ones.
 This dump truck is awesome for loading and unloading.
-We also love the fire truck, ferry boat, and garbage truck.
-Don’t overlook trucks!
+DON’T OVERLOOK TRUCKS.

 These cars are the perfect size for little hands – juuuuust right.
 There’s colors, there’s numbers, there’s endless ways to play with 10 cars.